 Having all this hardware may look impressive, but to make it functional we must hook it all up.
 Most hookups occur in the battery terminal.
 Here we will connect the following: motor sensor wires and phase wires to the controller, battery connector, cycle analyst connector, throttle on and off switch, three-speed selector switch, and the extension wire for the throttle.
 Only three simple steps remain; connecting the battery to the cycle analyst connector, zip tie cables neatly to frame, and completely charge the battery.
 Upon full charge, we become the proud owners of a self-made, cost-efficient, electric bicycle.

 When shopping online or in local retail shops, someone can quickly realize these new pastimes are not cheap.
 Some can be owned for the comparable price of a full months rent.
 Creating your own electric bike allows you to control the costs a little more productively and set a custom budget.
 A decent brand new conversion bike can be obtained for a little more but for the product of a self-made experiment, a used version would be quite a bit cheaper and just as effective.
 The conversion kits total in the vicinity of $100 and $400.

 With a good choice of frame, you can still opt with the more expensive and powerful conversion kits, still coming out relatively $500 cheaper than most E-bikes.
 In proving its cost-effectiveness, this project is also fairly easy and would be a perfect experiment for the avid biker, family fun project, or to just see how far your imagination can take it.
 The best quality of building your own electric bicycle is that it is completely yours and can be customized to fit your personality.

 After reading this article, if you are thinking its a bit more for you.
-Then you can read this review to pick Best Electric Bike Under $1000.
+Then you can read this article and pick a Electric Bike Under $1000.